 Unoptimized images can cause various issues in your app, including performance problems and increased app size.
 This workflow ensures that all images in your project are optimized and compressed.

-The workflow runs whenever there is a push to the main/master branch containing changes to image files.
+branch containing changes to image files.
 It will then open a pull request with the optimized images.

 6. More Workflows